Massachusetts Distracted Driving Car Accidents

 Contact Our Boston Distracted Driving Car Accident Attorneys

 If you have been injured by a distracted driver, contact an experienced Boston car accident lawyer and learn your rights.
-For a free legal consultation, call our attorneys at 800-379-1244 or 617-723-7676.
+For a free legal consultation, call our attorneys at 800-379-1244.
 You can also use our contact form.

 Massachusetts Distracted Driving Laws

 Cell phone use by drivers causes more than 1.6 million car crashes across the country each year, according to the National Safety Council (NSC).
 Massachusetts passed legislation banning texting while driving in 2010.
 During the first three years, The Boston Globe reported more than 180 people died in distracted driving crashes.

 Massachusetts State and local police wrote more than 18,000 tickets for texting while driving from October 2010 to mid-April 2016.
 In the first year, 1,153 tickets were issued.
 Tickets increased each year, reaching 6,131 tickets in 2015.
 Police were most likely to issue a texting-while-driving ticket between the 4-6 p.m. commuting hours.

 Many criticized the law as ineffective and lawmakers continued to push for the hands-free law.
 After several failed attempts, Massachusetts lawmakers approved hands-free legislation in 2019.
 The new Massachusetts Hands-Free Law took effect in 2020.